[04-12-2025] Sacramento County, CA โ€“ Pedestrian Struck and Killed by SUV on Business 80 Over American River

 The roadway was closed for approximately one hour following the crash.
 The CHP is investigating the incident.

-Call Our Award-Winning Pedestrian Accident Lawyers in Sacramento, CA
+Contact Our Pedestrian Accident Lawyers In Sacramento, CA

 arash law - free police report - desktop 2